Holyrood Park

 The High Road and Dunsapie Loch Car Park are open to vehicles from Tues to Thur, 9.30am to 3pm.
 A one-way system is in place for cyclists.

 On Sat & Sun all roads are closed to vehicles during the day.
-Closures will commence from 7.15am to 8am.
-The roads will reopen between 9.15pm and 10pm.
+Closures will commence from 8.15am to 9am.
+Road re-openings will be completed by 3.45pm

 Historic Scotland